AuScope/geomodelportal/ui/src/assets/geomodels/README.md

 * "crs"- this is the coordinate reference system of x,y,z coordinates that are contained in all the GLTF files
 * "extent" -  this is the extent (2D bounding box of the model: W, E, S, N) in model coordinates
 * "name" - name of model for display purposes
-* "proj4_defn" - if the CRS is not common, a 'proj4' definition may sometimes be necessary (http://proj4js.org/)
 * "init_cam_dist" - this is the initial camera distance to the model
+* "proj4_defn" - OPTIONAL if the CRS is not common, a 'proj4' definition may sometimes be necessary (http://proj4js.org/)
+* "background_colour" - OPTIONAL set the background colour to something other than default grey colour

 ```